Home > About Winedoctor

 What reports can we expect?

 I have a fairly firm timetable of updates throughout the year.
 Each April I attend the Bordeaux primeurs, so expect a detailed report on the latest vintage then.
 I also attend large annual tastings of Bordeaux at two, four and ten years of age, so you can expect regular reviews as the wines progress as well.
 In addition I report on many older Bordeaux from my cellar, aiding drinking decisions as the wines mature.
 For the Loire Valley, I publish a detailed vintage assessment each year, usually after visiting the region in February.
-Again, I look back at older vintages through the wines in my cellar.
+Again, I look back at recent and older vintages through the wines in my cellar.

 What's your style?